Portugal – Douro River

 What does the trip price cover?

-Airport transfers on the first and last days of the trip, all cultural tour guiding and entrance fees, all accommodation and meals, water throughout the trip, equipment and guide fees.
+Airport transfers on the first and last days of the trip, all guiding and entrance fees, all accommodation, meals as indicated in the itinerary, wine with all dinners, water on excursions (in restaurants, tap water is potable), kayak equipment.

 What does the trip price not cover?

-International and domestic flights, airport transfers not on the first or last days of the trip, beverages except for bottled water, alcoholic drinks, personal insurance and gratuities.
+International and domestic flights, airport transfers not on the first or last days of the trip, beverages apart from wine with dinners, meals not indicated on the itinerary, personal insurance and gratuities.

 How can I access cash when I'm on the trip?